Cheri Toalson Reisch: Missouri House of Representatives

 In August 2022, Reisch falsely claimed on Facebook that students at Columbia Public Schools dressed as animals were using litterboxes as bathrooms.
 She reiterated the false claim two days later during an event with governor Mike Parson; when asked for evidence, she refused, claiming a need to protect "confidential sources".
+Earlier in the year, Reisch was criticized for saying "Columbia sucks," referring to the public school system, in a House Education Committee meeting.